ansible/ansible/docs/docsite/rst/dev_guide/style_guide/trademarks.rst

 Never use a trademark as a verb.
 Trademarks are products or services, never actions.

     Correct:
-    "Orchestrate your entire network using Ansible Tower®."
+    "Orchestrate your entire network using Red Hat® Ansible Tower®."

     Incorrect:
     "Ansible your entire network."